niyobobo/GuideMe/README.md

 Some of the features have been removed for security purpose.
 To fork this project you have to configure some feature at your end so that you can be able to get full functionality of the application.
 The missing components are as follow:

 1. Get google map api key and replace xxxxxxxx with your api key  `public static String GOOGLE_API_KEY = "xxxxxxxxxxxxx"` under `ynwa.guideme.Config.APP_CONFIG.java"`
+2. Go into `values-->strings.xml` and change google-api-key variable with your google api key.
-2. Create a firebase project, download `google-service.json` file and paste it into app directory of this project.
+3. Create a firebase project, download `google-service.json` file and paste it into app directory of this project.
-3. Admin may be able to notify visitor for the made order. in order this functionality to work you have to have an sms gateway access link to send message to the user.
+4. Admin may be able to notify visitor for the made order. in order this functionality to work you have to have an sms gateway access link to send message to the user.
 This configuration should depends to the gateway.

 ## Visitor may access the following service: ##